Biffy Clyro

+Biffy Clyro are a Scottish rock band formed in Kilmarnock, in 1995.
+The band is composed of Simon Neil (lead vocals, guitar) and twin brothers James (bass, backing vocals) and Ben Johnston (drums, backing vocals).
+During live performances, the trio are joined by longtime touring members Mike Vennart (guitar, backing vocals) and Richard "Gambler" Ingram (keyboards, guitar).

+Currently signed to 14th Floor Records, they have released ten studio albums.
+Following their first three albums, the band expanded their following significantly in 2007 with the release of their fourth album Puzzle, which peaked at No. 2 on the UK Albums Chart and was awarded a Platinum certification by the BPI.

-The band released Only Revolutions in 2009 which reached No. 3 in the UK chart and went gold within days of its release in 2009, going platinum later in 2010 (achieving double-platinum status in August 2011) and receiving a Mercury Music Prize nomination.
-Only Revolutions included the UK hit singles "Mountains", "That Golden Rule", and "Many of Horror", all of which reached the UK Top Ten.
+Their fifth album, Only Revolutions (2009) reached number three in the United Kingdom, and went Gold within days of its release before achieving double-platinum status in August 2011.
+The album also received a Mercury Music Prize nomination.
+Only Revolutions included the commercially successful singles "Mountains", "That Golden Rule", and "Many of Horror", all of which reached the UK Top Ten.
 The latter reached No. 8 on the UK Singles Chart after The X Factor 2010 winner, Matt Cardle covered the song, and became the UK number one Christmas single for the year 2010.
 In 2011, the band was nominated for the Brit Awards for Best British Group.

 At the 2013 NME Awards, they received the award for Best British Band.
-On 25 August 2013 Biffy Clyro headlined the main stage at Reading and Leeds Festival.
-Their sixth studio album, the double album Opposites was released in 2013, and was their first No. 1 album.
-Their seventh studio album, Ellipsis also reached number one upon release in 2016.
-Based on their album and single certifications, the band have sold in excess of 1,240,000 albums and 400,000 singles in the UK alone.
-A Celebration of Endings was released on 14 August 2020, and debuted at number one on the UK Albums Chart on 21 August 2020.
-The Myth of the Happily Ever After was release on 22 October 2021, and entered the UK album chart at number four.
+Their sixth studio album, the double album Opposites was released in 2013, and was their first album to reach number one in the United Kingdom, and their second to reach number one in Scotland.
+Their most recent album Futique was released in September 2025.

-As of 2021, in total, the band have spent 165 weeks in the top seventy-five of the UK Album Charts, with three of those weeks being at the top position at number one and 76 weeks within the main top forty of the albums charts.
-The band's singles have spent a total of 79 weeks in the UK Singles Charts, with six weeks in the top ten and 42 in the top forty.